 Doctors have found that other conditions impact sleep as well.
 For example, the National Institute of Health published a detailed paper on sleep disturbance as a common part of disability due to Parkinson’s Disease.

 It can also be the straw that broke the camel’s back when it comes to being able to do one’s job.
 The loss of mental acuity stacked on top of physical limitations and pain may just be too much to do the duties you must do day-in and day-out.

 Keep a Sleep Journal & Document Your Problems

 You should tell your doctor about your sleeping problems.
 They may or may not recommend a medication to help, but try to get information about how bad you sleeping is impacting you into the doctor’s office notes.
-You should also include as many details and examples as you can about your sleep disorder in your Disability Journal (if you are not keeping one, click here to learn about how to keep a Disability Journal to help win your claim).
+You should also include as many details and examples as you can about your sleep disorder in your Disability Journal.

 Whether you write a journal, include pictures that others have taken of you, or both, you can create evidence in a journal that tells the story of why you cannot work.
 Remember, to do a job, you have to be able to get through every regularly scheduled day and do all of the task expected each day you are at work.
 A Disability Journal can pain the picture of what it is like to live in your skin with much more detail that your doctor’s medical records.
 It can be effective evidence to supplement the medical records to show why your claim for Short Term Disability or Long Term Disability benefits should be paid.

 Takeaway: Talk About How Your Sleeping Problems Impact You and Get Info About Lack of Sleep Into Your Disability Claim File